 How relevant is your page content to the keyword query of your visitor?
 You need to optimise content based on the keywords that you choose to target.
 There’s a lot more to it, but basically, this means answering relevant questions and using the keywords within the content.
 But be sure that your content sounds natural – Never stuff your content with your keywords for the sake of it.
 This will annoy your visitors (reducing conversions) and annoy the search engines.

 Authority is a measure of the popularity and trust of your website.
+It has a big effect on your rankings.
 Search engines determine the authority of your site by evaluating it based on the companies and people that talk about you.
-Which sites link to yours?
+Which websites link to yours?
 Who shares your links on social media?
-These are indicators to the search engines that your content is a trusted source of information.
-It’s also why getting high rankings doesn’t happen overnight.
+These are indicators that your content is a trusted source of information.
+It’s also why getting rankings doesn’t happen overnight.
 Like in the real world, building authority takes time and hard work.

 Basically, you want to get as many links as possible from the highest authority sites possible.

-It also means ensuring that your website is set up in a way that Google can read and interpret your content.
-Making sure it loads quickly, having URLs, and menu names that reflect the content within that page, and ensuring that you have no broken links on your website.
+It also means setting up your website so Google can read and interpret your content.
+Making sure it loads quickly.
+Having URLs, and menu names that reflect the content on that page.
+And ensuring that you have no broken links on your website.

 If you can get all of these factors in order, you’ll be ranking number 1 in no time.